dotnet/AspNetCore.Docs/aspnet/web-api/overview/security/individual-accounts-in-web-api.md

 This article looks at the local login scenario.
 For both local and social login, Web API uses OAuth2 to authenticate requests.
 However, the credential flows are different for local and social login.

-In this article, I'll demonstrate a simple app that lets the user log in and send authenticated AJAX calls to a web API.
+This article demonstrates a simple app that lets the user log in and send authenticated AJAX calls to a web API.
 You can download the sample code [here](https://github.com/MikeWasson/LocalAccountsApp).
 The readme describes how to create the sample from scratch in Visual Studio.

 [![](individual-accounts-in-web-api/_static/image2.png)](individual-accounts-in-web-api/_static/image1.png)

 The sample app uses Knockout.js for data-binding and jQuery for sending AJAX requests.
-I'll be focusing on the AJAX calls, so you don't need to know Knockout.js for this article.
+The article focuses on the AJAX calls so you don't need to know Knockout.js.

-Along the way, I'll describe:
+Along the way, the article describes:

 - What the app is doing on the client side.
 - What's happening on the server.